kamesstory/AsanaTab/README.md

-# NOTE: this codebase has been deprecated.
-However, I will continue monitoring and responding to the issues that are here.
+# NOTE: this codebase has been deprecated and AsanaTabs is being maintained in a separate repo.
+However, I will continue monitoring and responding to any product issues that are posted here.

 ## asana tab